nielssorensen/OpenEmu-wiki/User-Guide:-Transfer-Save-Files.md

 6. Go to OpenEmu > Preferences > Library, click "Reset warnings"

 7. Open your game and click "No" if prompted to "Continue where you left off"

+### PSP: Transfer save file from the PSP memory stick to OpenEmu

+1. Connect the PSP to your Mac via USB and browse to `PSP/SAVEDATA` in Finder.

+2. Each save file is present in a folder with a unique name.
+In order to find your specific games, you may want to browse the individual folders and look at the icons (.png and .ico files).
+These files may also include replay data.
+Copy the folders you want.

+3. Navigate to the folder `~/Library/Application Support/OpenEmu/PPSSPP/PSP/SAVEDATA/` (~ meaning your Home folder where ~ is your username.
+See the [guide here](http://osxdaily.com/2016/12/12/show-user-library-folder-macos-sierra/) if you don't know this).
+Paste the folders here.

+4. Launch OpenEmu, go to OpenEmu > Preferences > Library, click "Reset warnings"

+5. Open your game and click "No" if prompted to "Continue where you left off"